 Anna records her own 'undisciplinary thoughts' on her weblog: Historian at Large.

-The Department is the home department of two of the University´s Research Centres, the Centre for Luxembourg Studies, the Centre for Dutch Studies.
+Germanic Studies hosts two of the University´s Research Centres, the Centre for Luxembourg Studies, the Centre for Dutch Studies.
 It also supplies the Directors of two further interdisciplinary Research Centres, the Centre for Nineteenth-Century Studies, the Centre for Gender Studies in Europe, as well as the Co-Director of the Prokhorov Centre.

 The Department of Germanic Studies organises regular Research Seminars that are open to the general public.
 They usually take place on a Wednesday at 4pm.